-For people who buy the analogy that we are behaving like the deer in this scenario, the policy implications are obvious.
 It is important to know the carrying capacity of your environment.
 It is important to know what drives your expansion into this environment.
 It is important to avoid placing a burden on your environment that exceeds its carrying capacity.
 For if you do so, you may destroy its regenerative capacity—for a while or, in the worst cases, forever.
 In order to avoid inadvertent overshoot, it is important to have a forward-looking attitude and to act in time.
 If you do not, you increase the chance of unsustainability.

 Let us go through the reasoning behind this in six detailed steps.

 The human ecological footprint is a measure of the burden humanity puts on the physical environment.
 It is a broad concept and includes in principle all human use of natural resources and all environmental impacts—irrespective of sort or kind.
 In very approximate terms it is the sum of human resource extraction and human pollution emissions, defined so as to include the destruction of biodiversity.

 As discussed in chapter 6, one can measure the nonenergy ecological footprint as the land area necessary to produce the food, meat, wood, and fish we consume, and the land we cover with cities and infrastructure.
 I call this the nonenergy footprint because it excludes the land area necessary to mine the energy we use and the forest area we would need in order to absorb all the CO2 emitted from our use of fossil energy.